Kitchen Divas

 I love jam.
 It's so sweet and delicious, and making it is generally quite simple.
 Over the years, I've made all kinds of jams from classic grape to apricot, and more.
 My recent favorite is this tropical-inspired mango jam recipe.

 Serve it up with all your favorite breakfast breads like these air fryer biscuits and this Hawaiian bread French toast.
-If you love it, you've got to try this strawberry jalapeno jam with its delightful sweet and spicy flavor.
+If you love it, you've got to try this mango jalapeno jam with it.

 Why You Will Love This Recipe